deepsea-inria/pasl/pctl/doc/pctl.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When the loop body does not take constant time, that is, the loop body
-takes time in proportion to a known quantity, our code needs to report
+takes time in proportion to a known quantity, our code needs to
-that quantity to the looping construct in order for the loop to find
+provide a runction of that quantity to the looping construct in order
-an efficient schedule for the loop iterations.
-To see how this
+for the loop to find an efficient schedule for the loop iterations.
+To
-reporting is done, let us consider a program that computes the product
+see how this reporting is done, let us consider a program that
-of a dense matrix by a dense vector.
-Our matrix is $\mathtt{n} \times
+computes the product of a dense matrix by a dense vector.
+Our matrix
-\mathtt{n}$ and is laid out in memory in row major format.
-In the
+is $\mathtt{n} \times \mathtt{n}$ and is laid out in memory in row
-following example, we call `dmdmult1` to compute the vector resulting
+major format.
+In the following example, we call `dmdmult1` to compute
-from the multiplication of matrix `mtx` and vector `vec`.
+the vector resulting from the multiplication of matrix `mtx` and
+vector `vec`.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ {.cpp}
 parray<double> mtx = { 1.1, 2.1, 0.3, 5.8,